rubensousa/rubensousa.github.io/_posts/2016-10-29-raiflatbutton.markdown

 <!--break-->

+## Default implementation

-To lift the raised button, Android uses this [StateListAnimator](https://android.googlesource.com/platform/frameworks/base/+/master/core/res/res/anim/button_state_list_anim_material.xml)
+To lift the raised button, Android uses this [StateListAnimator](https://android.googlesource.com/platform/frameworks/base/+/master/core/res/res/anim/button_state_list_anim_material.xml).

 From that file, we can see that: